jnwalker2/tgd_powercalcs/README.md

 # tgd_powercalcs
-Code in support of the manuscript 'Statistical reasons to include transgender and gender diverse sex variables in health research'.
+Code in support of the manuscript 'A statistical thought experiment on the inclusion of intersex, transgender and gender diverse sex variables in health research'.

 This repository contains two scripts: